Andrew-157/dj_project_2/README.md

 The following commands will show how to run tests of app "personal" of "articlee" project.

-If you want to run tests for whole app, use this command:
+To run tests for whole app, use this command:
 ```
     python manage.py test personal
 ```